 By adding live chat as a communication channel, Hubspot was able to attract 20% more qualified leads for their business.

-5 Conversational Marketing Examples: How Other Online Business Owners Use It To Grow
+Conversational Marketing Examples: How These Online Business Owners Use It To Grow

 You might be wondering if conversational marketing is the right step to take for your online business.
 If that’s the case, I want to show you examples of companies that use this as a strategy and how they use it to get tremendous results for their business.

-Databox is a great example of companies that use conversational marketing the right way to grow their business.
+Databox is a great example of a company that uses conversational marketing the right way to grow their business.

 The first thing that any visitor (aka prospect) to their website sees is a chat prompt asking how Databox can help them in their business.

 One thing I particularly love about this chat prompt is the fact that it provides the visitor with clickable resources to get started with the company immediately.

 And if you want to take the conversation further, you can ask specific questions and someone from their team, will reach out to you immediately just like this: